 What advice would you give a student who is interested in a career in accounting?

-I would look into trying to get an internship with one of the larger firms and take as many accounting courses as possible.
+Try to get an internship with one of the larger firms and take as many accounting courses as possible.
 Most people start with financial and managerial.
-This fall Drew will be rolling out an accounting major.
 Even if you don’t have an accounting major, you still have a shot at landing an internship at a smaller firm.

 If you could attempt any other career other than your own, what would it be?

 Real estate renovation.
-I always had a thing for real estate.
-There is design and artistry to it.
+I always had a thing for real estate because there is design and artistry to it.